Martin-Lndbl/nix-neovim/README.md

+> [!WARNING]
+> This is out of date and might not work with newer nixpkgs versions.
+> My current NeoVim config can be found [here](https://github.com/Martin-Lndbl/nixos-config/tree/master/hm/programs/nvim).
+> An up-to-date module does not exist since it defies the purpose of modules.

 # NeoVim Homemanager Module

 Module providing extensive neovim configuration.
 For everyone who doesn't want to start configuring neovim from scratch.
 Custom configuration can be added using the [HomeManager API](https://nix-community.github.io/home-manager/options.html).